About \\ Historic Houses

-One of the finest surviving seventeenth-century buildings in New England.
-It originally stood on a one-acre plot with a kitchen garden, an outhouse, and a well—opposite the jail used during the witchcraft trials.
-The house was moved to the museum campus in 1910.
-The style of this house is often called First Period or Post-Medieval—characterized by the extremely steep pitch of the gables, large central chimney, asymmetrical façade, batten door, diamond-paned leaded casement windows, and second-story overhang.
+Dating back to 1684, the John Ward is one of the finest surviving seventeenth-century buildings in New England.
+The style of the house is often called First Period or Post-Medieval — characterized by the extremely steep pitch of the gables, large central chimney, asymmetrical façade, batten door, diamond-paned leaded casement windows and second-story overhang.
 One of the earliest buildings to be relocated and restored for historic interpretation in the United States, the house is a National Historic Landmark.